Xunzhuo/Documents/exampleSite/content/homepage/experiences.md

     dates: '2018 - 2022'
     location: China
     writeup: >
-      Study Computer Science at School
+      Study Software Engineering at University Of Electronic Science And Technology Of China.

 weight: 3
 widget: